ruehlef/ribbon/README.md

 python test_ribbon.py --links '[[2, 0, 3, 11], [0, 7, 1, 8], [6, 1, 7, 2], [10, 4, 11, 3], [4, 10, 5, 9], [8, 6, 9, 5]]' --save-images --max-tries '-1'
 ```

 5.b.
-If you want to use python, run
+If you want to use sage, run
 ```console
 sage test_ribbon.py --links 'K6a3' --save-images --max-tries '-1'
 ```